JungXue/learn_github/README.md

 You have probabily already noticed that I use horizontal Rule to break each sections, I find this helpful and tells you approximately how long is each section before you even started reading it.
 Markdown requires only three repeating ``*`` ,  ``-`` or ``=`` symbols, but I personally use a very long ``-------------------------`` to break my codes visually.

+Remember to add line breaks or you will be creating a title.

 ```markdown
 ---
 ***